-&lt;sup>1 The pre-release material will be made available to Centres the January before the June examination, and the July before the November examination.
+1 On receipt of estimated entry forms by the required date stated in the Administrative Guide, the pre-release material for Paper 2 and Paper 4 will be made available to Centres the January before the June examination, and the July before the November examination.
+The material will be sent in hard copy form.
+When the material has been received, it should be shared with the relevant teachers in the Centre and issued to candidates immediately, as teachers and candidates need the material to prepare for the examinations.
 Candidates are not permitted to bring any prepared material into the examination.